+where, $d_f$ is the thresholds of the amplitude difference and weighted-center distance, respectively.
+The main reason for using weighted center distance as the main feature of the intervention is that the saliency map of the trained agent using CfC has a unique feature that highlights the goal positions, while another network such as LSTM has many highlights positions in the saliency map.
+If we use other networks as guardian agents or do not use saliency maps to abstract attention, one needs to use more features as criteria for intervention.

-The optimization problem minimizes the difference in the control outputs of the reference and air-guardian as follows:
+The optimization problem minimizes the difference between the control outputs from the reference and the air-guardian as follows:

-where $H_{p}$ is the prediction horizon.
-The solution of the optimization keeps the final control output $u$ close to the $u_{R}$ when there is a small deviation in the attention profile of the reference and air-guardian agent.
-While the solution keeps the final control $u$ close to $u_{G}$ when there is a large deviation.
-The optimization problem Eq.~\ref{eq:MPC continous control} is differentiable and can be a layer of a neural network \cite{amos2017optnet}.
-This cooperation layer concludes our air-guardian concept.
-In the next section, we first discuss the robustness properties of the cooperative layer.
-We then describe our experimental setting and results.
+where $H_{p}$ is the prediction horizon and $Q_{h}$, $Q_{G}$ are the weighting matrix.
+The solution of the optimization keeps the final control output $\mathbf{u}$ close to $\mathbf{u}_{R}$ when there is a small deviation in the attention profile of the reference and air-guardian agent.
+On the other hand, the solution keeps the final control $\mathbf{u}$ close to $\mathbf{u}_{G}$ when there is a large deviation.
+The weighting matrix also determines the portion of autonomy that the control system gives to the pilot.
+A higher weight on the $\mathbf{u}_{G}$ gives less controllability to the pilot.
+The robustness of the control system is discussed in Appendix. \ref{sec: appendix: robustness analysis}.
+In general, the intervention based on the attention profile influences more when the attention of the pilot is distracted, while the optimization in Eq.~\ref{eq:MPC continous control} keeps the system stable.
+This paper focuses more on discussing cooperation using attention profiles.